PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "But I'd bring it back.
 Maybe with a few nicks, but definitely covered in glory."

 "Oh Glory is it?
-That would enhance the retail value."
+That would enhance the retail value?"

 "Yes, yes," he said eagerly, unaware of the trap he was falling into.